felixkibet/hospitalDiagnosticSystem/README.md

+# hospital-diagnostic-system

-#Project to connect java to prolog knowledge database:
+This is a project to connect java to prolog knowledge database: